rafarush/rafarush/README.md

-- 👋 Hi, I’m @rafarush
+# 👋 Hi, I’m @rafarush

+## 👀 About Me
-- 👀 I’m interested in improve my programming skills and increase my knowledge
+I’m passionate about improving my programming skills and expanding my knowledge in software development.

+## 🌱 Currently Learning
+- 🌿 **.NET** - diving into the Microsoft ecosystem and C# development.

+## 💻 Skills
-- ☕ Basic knowledge of Java
+- ☕ **Basic knowledge of Java**
-- 🐍 Basic knowledge of Django
+- 🐍 **Basic knowledge of Django (Python framework)**

-- 🌱 I’m currently learning dotNet...
+## 🚀 Goals
+- Strengthen my programming fundamentals
+- Build real-world projects to apply what I learn
+- Explore backend and full-stack development

+---

+Feel free to connect with me or check out my repositories!
+Let’s learn and grow together. 😊

 <!---
 rafarush/rafarush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.